data2viz/play.data2viz.io/content/documentation/02-core.md

 # Core mechanisms

-All visualizations done with data2viz share some simple elements, this page describes the "basics" of the library.
+All visuals done with data2viz share some simple elements, this page describes the "basics" of the library.

 ## The Viz object

-Data2viz provides a comprehensive DSL to build visuals by assembling basic elements (rectangles, circles...).
+Data2viz provides a comprehensive DSL to build visualizations by assembling basic elements (rectangles, circles...).
 The first of your elements will be the "Viz" object that you can instantiate using the `viz` factory.

-Just type `viz`, open some curly braces and you'll have access to several elements you can start to add on your page, just use the auto-completion to find out more!
+Just type `viz`, open some curly braces and you'll have access to several elements you can start to add, use auto-completion (*CTRL+space*) to find out more!

 <div class="info">